-From China to Zimbabwe COVID-19 came uninvited, unwanted, unwelcome and above all without even paying an air ticket, striking every corner of Zimbabwe directly and indirectly.
+From China to Zimbabwe COVID-19 came uninvited, unwanted, unwelcome, and above all without even paying an air ticket, striking every corner of Zimbabwe directly and indirectly.

-On 29 March 2020, a 21 day lock down was announced by our president with all conditions that would stop the spread of corona virus.
-Workshops, factories, shops and all industries were closed sending almost everyone home.
-No one is allowed to go to his or her work place unless one is providing essential service to the nation.
+On 29 March 2020, a 21-day lock down was announced by our president with all conditions that would stop the spread of coronavirus.
+Workshops, factories, shops, and all industries were closed sending almost everyone home.
+No one is allowed to go to his or her workplace unless one is providing essential service to the nation.
 Personally, I survive from hand to mouth business.
 What made my situation unbearable was that I had no savings and when the lockdown was put into effect, we were stopped from selling vegetables.
-I am in the fresh fruits and vegetable market business, and now my suffering has been aggravated by the loss of stock that I had before the lockdown as I had to dispose of it, because they are perishables.
+I am in the fresh fruits and vegetable market business, and now my suffering has been aggravated by the loss of stock that I had before the lockdown as I had to dispose of it because they are perishables.

-As if the situation in my business and finances isn’t enough to bare COVID-19 has me and my wife separated from each other, she had travelled on a business trip to a neighbouring country and when she was about to come back home, a lockdown was put into effect making it impossible for her to get back, this is making our lives very difficult as a married couple.
+As if the situation in my business and finances isn’t enough to bear COVID-19 has me and my wife separated from each other, she had traveled on a business trip to a neighbouring country and when she was about to come back home, a lockdown was put into effect making it impossible for her to get back, this is making our lives very difficult as a married couple.
 Coronavirus is also keeping us away from each other.
 How much more problems can this virus cause?